93rd Grey Cup: West Semi-Final

-CALGARY – Every advantage seemed to belong to the Calgary Stampeders in their Battle of Alberta playoff date against their fiercest rival, the Edmonton Eskimos.
-The Stampeders were playing at home and were on a roll, having won seven of their last eight games.
-Moreover, they had humiliated the Eskimos the previous week in a game that could have allowed the Eskimos to finish first in the West.
-As if that weren't enough, Edmonton's star quarterback Ricky Ray was ice cold, having gone six games without a touchdown pass.
+CALGARY – Every advantage seemed to belong to the Calgary Stampeders in their Battle of Alberta playoff date against their rival, the Edmonton Eskimos.
+The Stampeders were playing at home and having won seven of their last eight games.
+Moreover, they had defeated Eskimos the previous week in a game that could have allowed the Eskimos to finish first in the West.

 Sure enough, in front of a rabid home crowd, Calgary began to beat on Edmonton early.
 Three field goals by Calgary's leadfooted kicker Sandro DeAngelis put Calgary up 9–0 through the first quarter, while running back Joffrey Reynolds ate the Eskimos defense for lunch.
 The Eskimos allowed another fourteen points in the second quarter.
 In part, thanks to a massive 63-yard run by little-used Tony Stallings, who had 93 yards on only four carries.
 Reynolds scored the touchdown that Stallings set up, and quarterback Henry Burris added another on a goal-line plunge before the half.

 The Eskimos would have been in deep trouble if not for kicker Sean Fleming, who nailed four field goals in the second quarter to give Edmonton a chance.
 But it was 23–12 Calgary at the break and things were not looking good for the Eskimos.
 Edmonton quarterback Ray had continued to struggle getting into the end zone, but the deficit was not his doing.
 The defense had let him down, he had not turned the ball over, and he had been victimized by dropped passes, particularly a would-be touchdown pass dropped by Trevor Gaylor.
 However, Edmonton coach Danny Maciocia tried to change the momentum by putting backup quarterback, and former starter, Jason Maas in for the second half (in contrast to Saskatchewan coach Barrett's decision to leave his quarterback in during the previous game).

 With Maas under centre, the Eskimos began to claw back into the game.
 Calgary was held off the scoresheet in the third quarter while Fleming pounded his fifth field goal and added a rouge punt into the endzone.
 In the fourth quarter, Edmonton completed the comeback.
 The Eskimos started the fourth quarter with a devastating 93-yard clock-killing drive, finishing it up with a one-yard touchdown from fullback Mathieu Bertrand to tie the game at 23.
 The Stampeders began to roll on the next drive, but a fumble by Reynolds broke Calgary's back, and a touchdown pass from Maas to Jason Tucker gave the Eskimos their first lead.
 Deangelis and Fleming swapped field goals but Calgary could not come back, and the Eskimos advanced to the Western final.